 The second extension consists of the fact that the parities of the number of positive roots and the number of alternation of signs are always equal.
 This proposition, which several authors have used to prove the rule, is in fact of a very different nature.
-Indeed, Descartes's rule generalizes to any function §f§ for which the §n§th derivative is of constant sign, as will be shown below, while the extension above arises from the fact that irreducible polynomials over §\bbR§ are of a degree no higher than §2§.
+Indeed, Descartes' rule generalizes to polynomial §f§ defined in any ordered fields, as will be shown below, while the extension above arises from analytic properties of §\bbR§ (intermediate value and Rolle theorems for instance, or the fact that irreducible polynomials over §\bbR§ are of a degree no higher than §2§).
 We believe that this \emph{accidental} fact should be deinterlaced from Descarte's rule, at least regarding its proof.
-We were unable to determine with certainty which author was the first author to use this extension, but we did find it appears in the 1820 dissertation of Fourier (\cite{Fo}).
-More precisely, it was part of Fourier's statement of the Budan-Fourier theorem in the aforementioned dissertation; since the budan-Fourier theorem is itself a generalization of Descartes's rule, we shall attribute this extension to Fourier in this paper.
-Such an attribution should be confirmed, of course, by further research (we were informed that this rule may have been stated by the Chinese mathematician Li~Rui in the year 1813).
+We were unable to determine with certainty which author was the first author to give this extension, but we did find it mentioned in the ``Notices de l'acad\'emie du Gard'' of 1809 (\cite{NoGa}, p.~204), as one of the theorems proved by Lavern\`ede.
+Unfortunately, it is difficult to obtain the m\'emoire of Lavern\`ede, and we were unable to check the proof.
+This extension is also proved in the 1820 dissertation of Fourier (\cite{Fo}).
+More precisely, it was part of Fourier's statement of the Budan-Fourier theorem in the aforementioned dissertation; since the Budan-Fourier theorem is itself a generalization of Descartes' rule, and since Fourier was in possession of these theorems as soon as 1796, we shall attribute this extension to Fourier in this paper.
+Such an attribution should be confirmed, of course, by further research\footn{We were informed that this rule may have been stated by the Chinese mathematician Li~Rui in the year 1813.}.